RadianceDevelopment/UpgradableGear/README.md

 # UpgradableGear
-The repository for the Upgradable Gear mod
+Welcome to the GitHub repository for the Upgradable Gear mod!

+This is where you can view the source code, report issues, and read the wiki.